Funding and Finance

 CU Coventry, Priory Street, Coventry, CV1 5FB.

-- Invoice address if different to sponsor's listed address
+- State invoice address if different to the sponsor’s address

 There are plenty of options to help make the cost of going to university more manageable.

 UK-based undergraduate students may be eligible for a Student Maintenance Loan to cover everyday living costs while you study.

 To see what funding you may be eligible for, and for more information on repaying student loans, head to the Student Finance website.